rijkvp/ytfeed/README.md

 # ytfeed

-YouTube Atom feeds, without shorts and filtering.
+`ytfeed` is a feed server that provides better RSS/Atom feeds for YouTube.
+It works by providing a proxy around the official feeds and obtaining additional information by scraping the site.
+A simple URL interface is provided, allowing access to feeds by channel handle and optional filtering.

+## Features

+- Block shorts from bloating your feeds
+- Filter by video statistics
+- Specify channels more easily using channel handles
+- Hide sponsor messages from video descriptions
+- View video stats right in your feed reader

+## Installation

+- With [Nix](https://nixos.org/) Flakes: `nix profile install github:rijkvp/ytfeed`.
+- Without Nix: `cargo build --release`, the resulting binary will be in `./target/release/ytfeed`.

 ## Usage

-When running locally at `0.0.0.0:8000`, feeds are accessible from the `http://0.0.0.0:80000/[channel]` endpoint.
-Channels can be specified either by a channel handle (starting with an '@') or by a channel id (used in regular YouTube feeds).
+Feeds can be accessed by providing a channel in the URL path.
+Channels can be specified either by a channel handle (starting with an '@') or by a channel ID used before handles.

 ### Filters

-Filters can be applied to the feeds using the following query parameters:
+Filters can be applied by specifying the following query parameters:

 Long | Short | Description
 --- | --- | ---